-✓ Prevention: positive, supportive, safe culture, curriculum and pastoral opportunities for children, safer recruitment procedures.

-- ✓ Protection: following the agreed procedures, ensuring all staff are trained and supported to recognise and respond appropriately and sensitively to protection and safeguarding concerns. - ✓ Support: for all children, parents and staff, and where appropriate specific interventions are required for those who may be at risk of harm. - ✓ Working with parents and other agencies: to ensure timely, appropriate communications and actions are undertaken when safeguarding concerns arise.
+- Prevention: positive, supportive, safe culture, curriculum and pastoral opportunities for children, safer recruitment procedures - Protection: following the agreed procedures, ensuring all staff are trained and supported to recognise and respond appropriately and sensitively to child protection and safeguarding concerns - Support: for all children, parents and staff, and where appropriate specific interventions are required for those who may be at risk of harm - Working with parents and other agencies: to ensure timely, appropriate communications and actions are undertaken when safeguarding concerns arise

-2. DEFINITION
+2. Definitions

-For the purposes of this policy and procedures a child, young person, pupil, or student is referred to as a 'child' or a 'pupil' and they are normally under 18 years of age.
-Wherever the term 'parent' is used this includes birth parents and other adults who are in a parenting role, for example stepparents, foster carers, and adoptive parents.
-Staff refers to all those working for or on behalf of the school, full time, or part time, temporary or permanent, in either a paid or voluntary capacity.
+For the purposes of this policy and procedures a child, young person, pupil or student is referred to as a 'child' or a 'pupil' and they are normally under 18 years of age.
+Wherever the term 'parent' is used this includes birth parents and other adults who are in a parenting role, for example step-parents, foster carers and adoptive parents.
+Staff refers to all those working for or on behalf of the school, full-time or part-time, temporary or permanent, in either a paid or a voluntary capacity.